uidu-org/guidu/docs/guides/08-frequently-asked-questions.md

 We acknowledge that types provide a certain level of convenience on top of documentation that is nice to have.
 However, it places a great deal of maintenance burden on our teams to maintain.
 Therefore, we will not be providing types for other JavaScript supersets besides Flow for the forseeable future.

-We will not discourage others from maintaining types for our components, but we will not be supporting their maintenance, including having them co-located with the components within Atlaskit.
+We will not discourage others from maintaining types for our components, but we will not be supporting their maintenance, including having them co-located with the components within Guidu.
 We suggest types go in the canonical [definitely-typed](https://github.com/DefinitelyTyped/DefinitelyTyped) repository.

 Types are definitely nice to have, and we realise that maintaining them in a separate repo may be more difficult than co-located with the components.
 However, we kindly ask that you respect our decision.
 Thank you.